Working in Indonesia

 Finding a job in Indonesia

-The majority of expats are employed by foreign companies in Indonesia and find a job there before arriving in the country, with many sent as part of an inter-company transfer.
-There are a number of local job portals for searching for jobs online, including JobsDB and Workster.
+The majority of expats are employed by foreign companies in Indonesia and secure a job before arriving in the country, with many sent as part of an inter-company transfer.
+There are a number of local job portals for searching for jobs online.

-It is not always easy to find employment in Indonesia as an expat as government policy dictates that companies wanting to hire foreigners in Indonesia will need to show that the potential employee has significant skills in their sector and that there are no locals capable of filling the position.
+It is not always easy for expats to find employment, as government policy dictates that companies wanting to hire foreigners in Indonesia will need to show that the potential employee has significant skills in their sector and that there are no locals capable of filling the position.
 Certain sectors also have restrictions on the employment of expats.
 The bureaucratic hurdles in this regard can be quite intense and companies are therefore often reluctant to hire foreigners.

 Work culture in Indonesia